Planning a trip to Budapest in Hungary? The question everyone wants to know, which are the best baths in Budapest?

 Are Rudas Baths the Best Baths in Budapest?

 This part of Rudas Thermal baths is almost 500 years old and it’s a magnificent structure.
 After enjoying the 5 different thermal pools, even braving the 42 degrees pool which was crazy hot, I went to explore the more modern section of the baths.

 By now it was dark outside and the views of the city lite up at night were simply amazing.
 Now I love the city at night, but sitting in a heated rooftop pool made it even more enjoyable!

-I was eager to visit Rudas Bath during my time in Budapest, as seeing pictures on my Instagram of its cool rooftop pool overlooking my city always made me homesick.
-There is a thermal and wellness part of the bath.
+I was eager to visit the Rudas Baths during my time in Budapest, as seeing pictures on my Instagram of its cool rooftop pool overlooking my city always made me homesick.
+There is a thermal and wellness part of the baths.